K4N3CO-LABS/PwnShop-Mobile/README.md

 When you exploit a bug, an explanation pop-up will explain the vulnerability and how to fix it in code.

 ---
-## Easiest way to play
+## Easiest way to get started
-Download the APK file in the release section on your Android device and install it.
+1. Download the APK file from the release section onto your Android device.
+2. Install it.
+Open App.

 ## Run Locally on PC(Debug/Test)